← Back to 史記

 4

 Xiong Yi begot a son named Xiong Ai, who begot Xiong Dan, who begot Xiong Sheng.
-Xiong Sheng made his younger brother Xiong Yang his successor.
+Xiong Sheng appointed his younger brother Xiong Yang as successor.
 Xiong Yang begot Xiong Qu.

 5